guardian/atoms-rendering/README.md

 ## What is an Atom?

 An Atom is a self contained piece of content that can be inserted into multiple articles.
-There are several different types of atoms, this repositry aims to document them all.
+There are several different types of atoms, this repository aims to document them all.

 ## Why are they here?